 - A scarf/ light pashmina: It is not necessarily a must-have item on your packing list for Taiwan, but it can be handy on breezy evenings or if you need some extra shade in the sun.

 - Swimsuit: There are loads of beautiful beaches in Taiwan, and many hotels have dreamy pools perfect for cooling off after a day out exploring.
-With that said, Taiwanese are quite modest in their beach attire, and you’re likely to stick out in your favorite string bikini.
+So don’t forget to include a swimsuit on your packing list for Taiwan!
+Just a quick side note though, Taiwanese are quite modest in their beach attire, and you’re likely to stick out in your favorite string bikini.
 Opt for a nice one-piece or a high-rise bikini to blend in more.

 - UV jacket: With temperatures reaching up to 35°C, Taiwan’s summers can be relentless.
 If you’re going to spend lots of time outside or get sunburnt easily, pack a light UV jacket to protect you from the sun’s rays.